nginx/unit-docs/source/news/2022/unit-1.28.0-released.rst

    Both :samp:`connections` and :samp:`requests` count requests to Unit's listeners, NOT the config API itself.

-The :samp:`applications` section follows the :samp:`/config/applications` tree in the API; again, there's no special setup because Unit automatically maintains per-app metrics for all applications in :samp:`/config/applications`, and the apps' names identify them respectively.
+- The :samp:`applications` section follows the :samp:`/config/applications`
+  tree in the API; again, there's no special setup required because Unit automatically maintains per-app metrics for all applications in :samp:`/config/applications`, and the apps' names identify them respectively.

-Consider the following applications configuration for an example:
+Consider the following applications configuration as an example:

 .. code-block:: json